Are You Diabetic?

 To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your eye doctor and other medical professionals is needed.
 Your eye doctor will conduct a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.

-Contact The Pacific Lasik & Cataract Surgery Center to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.
+Contact Pacific Eye Care to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

 Is there a cure for diabetic retinopathy?